drkrillo/docs/creator/sdk7/releases/alpha-testing-guidelines.md

 ### In production

-You can deploy scenes with SDK7 via the **Publish** button on the Scene Editor.
+You can deploy scenes with SDK7 via the **Publish** button on the Scene Editor in Creator Hub.

 ### Example scenes